 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-- During a TTE, the pictures of your heart may not be clear.
-The pictures may be hard to read if you are overweight or if your lungs make it hard to see your heart.
-Shadows or reflections may be seen as a heart problem when your heart is normal.
-If this occurs, you may get treatments or have other tests that are not needed.
+During a TTE, the pictures of your heart may not be clear.
+Shadows or reflections may be seen as heart problems when your heart is normal.
 With a TTE, some areas of your heart may be hard to see, and you may need other tests.

 WHILE YOU ARE HERE: